 Old City – Jaffa (Yafo)

-If you want to glimpse the Tel Aviv of old, head to Jaffa, or Yafo as it’s locally known.
+If you want to glimpse the Tel Aviv of old, move to Jaffa, or Yafo as the locals know it.
 This historic area of Tel Aviv is home to narrow alleyways, over 50 art galleries, and design shops.
 When there, don’t miss the eclectic Illana Goor Museum.
 The world-renowned artist’s home contains a vast collection of paintings, antique furnishings, and sculptures.
-Tucked away down peaceful lanes, you’ll also discover the Gallery of Original Ethiopian Art, the Bauhaus Center, and the Aharon Farkash Gallery.
+Hiding down peaceful lanes, discover the Gallery of Original Ethiopian Art, the Bauhaus Center, and the Aharon Farkash Gallery.
 It’s also home to a number of the best bars in Tel Aviv to see the city come to life after dark.

 Old City Jaffa (Yafo), Tel Aviv, Israel

 Nestled at the edge of Tel Aviv Museum of Art’s sculpture garden, you’ll discover the fine-dining venue Pastel.
 The restaurant has an intimate bar, a wide open terrace, and is decorated in chic design throughout.
-The brasserie is helmed by owner Itzik Hengal and attracts visitors who have visited the museum of art, the Israeli opera, and CEO’s from nearby offices.
+The brasserie is helmed by owner Itzik Hengal.
+It attracts visitors who have visited the museum of art, the Israeli opera, and CEO’s from nearby offices.
 Because it’s part of the museum wing, it’s earned the title of “Best Designed Restaurant” in the world.
 It comprises three seating areas, each offering unique dining experiences.
 These include an indoor central space, the terrace overlooking the sculpture garden, and the cocoon – a hidden bar with an intimate atmosphere.
 The extensive menu includes Basque tomato soup, Agnolotti with butter, and Mediterranean linguine with local sea fish confit.

 Sderot Sha’ul Hamelech, Tel Aviv, Israel